-For example, we want to make sure that when pricing a portfolio of trades at 11:00.00, all the trades are using a consistent slice of market data as of 11:00.00 and that all reference data is sourced from 11:00.00.
+For example, we want to ensure that when pricing a portfolio of trades at 11:00.00, all the trades use a consistent slice of market data as of 11:00.00, and all reference data is sourced from 11:00.00.

-Real-time and Streaming Risk Architectures
+Real-Time and Streaming Risk Architectures

-Think of the Internet of Things (IoT) and all the devices that can have an interrupted connection before syncing back up.
-Fortunately, because this problem is so common, the solutions developed to address it are highly scalable and easily adaptable to the world of event-based risk management.
+Think of the Internet of Things (IoT) and the devices that can have an interrupted connection before syncing back up.
+Fortunately, because this problem is so common, the solutions developed to address it are highly scalable and easily adaptable to event-based risk management.

-Some key streaming concepts include:
+Key streaming concepts include:

-- Windowing.
-Windowing is a high-level semantic concept that allows us to define intervals for operating on an events stream.
+Windowing: Windowing is a high-level semantic concept that allows us to define intervals for operating on an events stream.
 One of the most common windowing strategies is non-overlapping, rolling windows, enabling us to define a consistent view of all events that have arrived in the system in, let’s say, at 5-minute intervals.

 Logical Architecture of Streaming Systems

-Streaming applications are typically based on stateful stream processing.
+A data streaming platform or streaming application is based on stateful stream processing.
 By this, we mean that processing is achieved by a series of tasks applied to streaming data where each task is horizontally scalable and partitioned into self-contained datasets.

 Data and computation are co-located with local data access (in-memory or disk) to achieve the desired processing speed.
 The system computes the most optimal execution graph to avoid shuffling data between horizontally distributed computation nodes as much as possible.

-- The arrival of the request at the API gateway – With streaming, there is no request.
+- The arrival of the request at the API gateway: With streaming, there is no request.
 Pipelines are running and consuming published data.
 Of course, there is an orchestration layer to start/stop these pipelines.
 However, since we’re likely running cloud infrastructure and using Infrastructure as Code, the orchestrator is also a processing component that reacts to submissions asking for specific risk flows.

-- Enrichment/de-referencing – A transform/load pipeline turns incoming data into risk-model objects, abstracting data for Compute and Aggregate processes and isolating changes in the incoming data format.
+- Enrichment/de-referencing: A transform/load pipeline turns incoming data into risk-model objects, abstracting data for Compute and Aggregate processes and isolating changes in the incoming data format.

 - Splitting and grouping

-- Sending results to a Data Warehouse or Hyper Cube – Publish and persist results.
+- Sending results to a Data Warehouse or Hyper Cube: Publish and persist results.

-- Analysis – Depending on requirements, the streaming pipeline executes real-time business-intelligence logic.
+- Analysis: Depending on requirements, the streaming pipeline executes real-time business-intelligence logic.

-The Path to Unified Batch and Streaming
+The Path to Unified Batch Streaming

 One of the most elegant aspects of modern streaming architectures is that they treat a batch as a bounded stream.

-Risk architectures have always been the ideal cloud use case since they require large amounts of intermittent compute resources and are thus ideally suited to the elasticity of the cloud.
+Risk architectures have always been the ideal cloud use case since they require large amounts of intermittent computing resources and are ideally suited to the elasticity of the cloud.